kirillk77/whisper2cyanite/README.md

 whisper2cyanite list-files /var/lib/whisper/requests/nginx > path-files.lst
 ```

-Reading the `path-files.lst` file and migrating paths taken from there.
+Reading the `path-files.lst` file and migrating paths taken from
+there.
+According to previous command, only paths from the
+`/var/lib/whisper/requests/nginx` directory (the `requests.nginx.*` path store
+subtree) will be migrated.
 Metric store operations are disabled.

 ```bash
 whisper2cyanite --run --jobs 8 --disable-metric-store --root-dir \